-We are a mission community of the Orthodox Church in America (OCA) under the guidance of the Most Reverend PAUL, Archbishop of the Diocese of Chicago and the Midwest.
+We are a mission community of the Orthodox Church in America (OCA) under the guidance of the Most Reverend DANIEL, Archbishop of the Diocese of Chicago and the Midwest.
 The OCA is an autocephalous church under Metropolitan TIKHON of North America.

 We, as Orthodox Christians, strive to lead Gospel-inspired lives of self-sacrifice, proclaiming the good news of Christ’s Resurrection.